 Acorns aims to be accessible, to meet the need of children and families from Oakfield Primary School and is based on the school site.
-It is staffed by Emma Nesbitt who is the Manager and other staff who are employed within the school.
+It is staffed by a Manager and Learning Support Assistants who are employed within the school.
 They have considerable experience and know the children well.
 We aim to provide a safe, secure and relaxed environment, whilst offering a range of activities to reflect the interests of the children in our care.